March 16, 2021

 Human Connection Is Divine: Spiritual Coach Robyn Augusta

 TaskHuman provides support for all wellness dimensions, including spirituality.
-TaskHuman Provider, Robyn Augusta, recently sat down with fellow provider and TaskHuman Talks podcast host, Jamie Carroll, to discuss what spirituality means and why it is important.
+TaskHuman coach, Robyn Augusta, recently sat down with fellow coach and TaskHuman Talks podcast host, Jamie Carroll, to discuss what spirituality means and why it is important.

 The takeaways are the importance of connection and our own innate divinity.